Catalogs

 The popup window contain input fields on three different levels: mandatory information (* must be entered), recommended information (good to provide) and optional information.
 You can turn on and off which input fields you want to see by using the slide buttons at the top.

 You already filled in the mandatory fields Title, Description and Publisher when you created your catalog.
 Depending on the chosen profile, you will see different input fields.
-Below you see the recommended and optional input fields belonging to the Swedish standard metadata profile DCAT-AP-SE.
+Below are some examples of recommended input fields belonging to the Swedish standard metadata profile DCAT-AP-SE.
+You can also click on the field labels to get more information about the field.

 Named geographical area: Name of county, municipality or town etc. You can select area by using the magnifying glass.
 You can easily add several geogeographical areas.